smuldesign/ShareDataNodemcu/README.md

 * For this project you will need an adafruit io account.
 [Adafruit](https://io.adafruit.com)

-* Get your AIO Key (right upper corner on adafruitio dashboard).
+* Get your AIO Key.
+(right upper corner on adafruitio dashboard)

 * Get you Wifi SSID and PASSWORD ready.

 ### Arduino libaries
 ```
 Open up arduino go to Sketch --> Include libary --> Manage Libaries